SemenovLab/SpatialCells/README.md

-# SpaCells: Spatial Analysis for Single-Cell Data
+# SpatialCells: Spatial Analysis for Single-Cell Data

 This package aims to develop computational methods for region-based analyses of multiplexed single-cell data.